The total student loan debt level in the United States is more than $1.3 trillion, according to the Federal Reserve.

 7. Student Loan Debt Reduces Overall Spending

 When borrowers can’t find student loan debt relief, it limits the amount they can spend on consumer goods.
 In a 2015 report titled “Life Delayed: The Impact of Student Debt on the Daily Lives of Young Americans,” American Student Assistance reported that more than one-third of respondents had a hard time purchasing necessities because of their student loan debt.
-More than half struggled with larger purchases like buying a new car.
+More than half struggled with larger purchases such as buying a new car.

 8. Student Loan Debt Impairs Ability to Start New Businesses